 CLAD loads a vector boundary of the selected water body, and applies a buffer of 1km.
 Within this area, it calculates the MNDWI algorithm (See appendix 1).
 Any pixel not included in the cloud or snow mask that has an MNDWI value of >0.2 is classified as water and therefore added to the water pixel count.

-3.1.5 In-situ Validation
+3.1.5 In situ Validation

-For validation purposes, remotely-sensed lake level measurements were compared to in-situ measurements taken by the USGS gauge station located near Tahoe City.
-To process and analyze in-situ data, the same methods used in CLAD were used for lake level validation, but the calculations were manually analyzed in ENVI rather than automatically calculated through Google Earth Engine.
+For validation purposes, remotely-sensed lake level measurements were compared to in situ measurements taken by the USGS gauge station located near Tahoe City.
+To process and analyze in situ data, the same methods used in CLAD were used for lake level validation, but the calculations were manually analyzed in ENVI rather than automatically calculated through Google Earth Engine.
 Using one image per year from 1984 to 2015 (with the exception of 2012), the pixel values were converted to reflectance (as mentioned in section 3.1.1).
-In order to apply the MNDWI, the band math tool was used (shown in Figure 3.1.5a), assuming band 2 was equal to the green band and band 5 was equal to the first shortwave infrared band.
+In order to apply the MNDWI, the band math tool was used (shown in Figure 1), assuming band 2 was equal to the green band and band 5 was equal to the first shortwave infrared band.

-Figure 3.1.5a.
+Figure 1.
 Equation used in ENVI to develop MNDWI.

 The same shapefile used in CLAD that creates a vector boundary around Lake Tahoe (section 3.1.4) was also used in ENVI to mask pixels beyond the study area.
 In order to determine the water pixels within the region of interest, a band threshold was applied with the values ranging from 0.40 to 1.00.
-Water pixels then became identifiable as shown in Figure 3.1.5b.
-After calculating the statistics for each region of interest within each image, a graph was created in order to compare the results with the in-situ data.
+Water pixels then became identifiable as shown in Figure 2.
+After calculating the statistics for each region of interest within each image, a graph was created in order to compare the results with the in situ data.

-Figure 3.1.5b.
+Figure 2.
 Water pixels highlighted in blue after determining the band threshold within the ROI.